MichaelBell/micropython/ports/nanoV/README.md

     $ make

-Building will produce the build/firmware.bin file suitable for loading into a 512kB FRAM.
+Building will produce the build/firmware.bin file suitable for loading into a [512kB FRAM](https://www.adafruit.com/product/4719)).

 ## Running nanoV